-• No Credit of Input Tax There has been no provision of input credit on B2B transactions.
+- No Credit of Input Tax There has been no provision of input credit on B2B transactions.
 Thus, if any taxable person is carrying out business on B2B model, such person will not be allowed the credit of input tax paid from the output liability.
 Also, the buyer of such goods will not get any credit of tax paid, resulting in price distortion and cascading.
 This will further result into a loss of business as buyers might avoid purchases from a taxpayer under composition scheme.
 Scheme holder cannot claim input tax credit even if he makes taxable purchases from a regular taxable dealer.
-Ideally, the taxable amount would be added to the composite tax payer's cost.

-No Collection of Tax Though the rate of composition tax is kept very nominal at 0.5% or from his buyer, as he is not allowed to raise a tax invoice.
+Ideally, the taxable amount would be added to the composite tax payer's cost. - No Collection of Tax Though the rate of composition tax is kept very nominal at 0.5% or 1% or 2.5%, a taxpayer under composition scheme is not allowed to recover such tax from his buyer, as he is not allowed to raise a tax invoice.
 Consequently, the burden of such tax is kept on the taxpayer himself and this must be paid out of his own pocket.
+Thus, the fundamental principle of limited compliance and tax burden on small taxpayer is defeated here.